Public Exhibition

 We are in the process of reviewing and updating the Floodplain Risk Management Study and Plan for the Horsley Creek catchment.
 We know the catchment is subject to flood risk and inundation so we are committed to investigating solutions to reduce the impact of flooding.

-The Horsley Creek catchment is located on the southern side of Lake Illawarra and mainly includes the suburb of Albion Park Rail and part of Oak Flats.
-The catchment has a combined area of 9.25km2, draining from the quarries in the south of the catchment into Koona Bay and Lake Illawarra at Horsley Inlet.
+The Horsley Creek catchment is located on the southern side of Lake Illawarra and mainly includes the suburbs of Albion Park Rail and part of Oak Flats.
+The catchment has a combined area of 9.25km2, draining from the quarries in the south of the catchment into Koona Bay and Lake Illawarra at the Horsley Inlet.
 The northern half of the catchment is largely covered by residential and light industrial development.
-The southern half of the catchment contains two large hard rock quarry operations.
 The buffer areas surrounding the quarries are currently used for cattle and horse grazing.

 Where are we up to?